rajiv448/capture/README.md

 ensure that symbols referenced in `libxrt_coreutil` are resolved within this library and wont recurse to `libxrt_capture`.

+To support interception on windows we have added `cliloader`.
+This application would load the application and do platform dependent plumbing.
+For now, this application only supporting windows, we would add linux support soon.

+On windows platform `cliloader` launches the application in a child process in suspended state the loads the `xrt_capture.dll`.
+It then updates the function pointer in the IDT to point to the `xrt_capture.dll` instead of `xrt_coreutil.dll`.
+Once IDT is updated, it lets the child process run and waits for completion.

 ## Building
 Build using CMake from root directory.
 ```